meeshkan/website/src/blog/README.md

 ## Where does Meeshkan content live?

 All of our content is published on the [Meeshkan blog](http://meeshkan.com/blog/).
-In most cases, technical articles will also be posted on the [Meeshkan DEV page](https://dev.to/meeshkan/) using a [canonical url](https://yoast.com/rel-canonical/) pointing back to the blog.
+In most cases, technical articles will also be posted on the [Meeshkan DEV page](https://dev.to/meeshkan/) with a [`canonical_url`](https://yoast.com/rel-canonical/) variable pointing back to the blog.

 ### Distributing content